radprototype/components/README.md

 Config::get('blog.name')
 ```

-## Publishing Modules
+## Publishing Components

-Have you created a laravel modules?
+Have you created a laravel components?
 Yes, I've.
-Then, I want to publish my modules.
+Then, I want to publish my components.
 Where do I publish it?
 That's the question.
 What's the answer ?
 The answer is [Packagist](http://packagist.org).

 <a name="auto-scan-vendor-directory"></a>
 ### Auto Scan Vendor Directory